 The goal is to challenge each student and have them experience incremental success and to build personal insight and self-confidence.

-Never a solo sport, it truly requires not only teamwork, but a lot of trust, patience and confidence in yourself and others.
-The first thing you learn is how to belay another climber which is a technique of holding another climber safely by the rope from the ground in case they fall suddenly.
+Experiential Therapy tasks are rarely a solo sport; it truly requires not only teamwork, but a lot of trust, patience and confidence in yourself and others.
+For example, with rock climbing- one fo the first things you’d learn is how to belay another climber, which is a technique of holding another climber safely by the rope from the ground in case they fall suddenly.
 If the climber slips, the “fall” is never more than a few inches because the belayer on the ground has his back.
 As a belayer, you also learn how to bring the climber back to the ground safely.
 The combination of the climber stretching his confidence and abilities while the belayer on the ground keeps him safe provides both boys the opportunity to learn to trust and to be trusted.

-Our therapists insist on absolute safety, and as trained instructors, they ensure the safety and well being of the boys every step of the way on every climb.
-This is truly a sport that builds young men in every way possible.
+Our therapists our trained instructors insist on absolute safety, they ensure the well being of the boys every step of the way on our outings.
+This is a huge part of our program and helps re-build character in our young men.

 Biking off road requires a set of new skills much different than traditional biking.
 As the boys begin tackling more and more demanding trails, they learn the value of understanding the limits and advantages of their equipment.
 In the beginning, the boys don’t want to bother learning the seemingly complex combinations of gears which would make it much easier to take on a steep hill – and try to brute force it up the hill, not using the tools they have literally under their feet.

-Another benefit of being smack-dab in the middle of three world famous national parks is the white-water rafting adventure right in our back yard.
+Another benefit of being smack-dab in the middle of three world famous national parks is the amount of water adventures right in our back yard!

-In addition to experiential groups our boys frequently engage in off-campus recreational activities.
+Our boys frequently engage in off-campus recreational activities.
 Our excursions give the boys a chance to draw closer to the beauty of nature, allowing time to meditate in the great outdoors.
-At different stages students may also participate in off-campus hikes, mountain biking, and adventures trips as well.